 - use port "22" for a connection using SFTP (if it is enabled)

 If you don’t have this information, log in to the OVHcloud Control Panel, go to the

 Web Cloud section, then click on

-Hosting in the services bar on the left-hand side.
+Hosting.
 Select the name of the Web Hosting plan concerned, and click on the

 FTP - SSH tab.
 The information about your storage space will appear, along with a table listing the FTP and SSH users created on your Web Hosting plan.

 Once everything is entered correctly, clickQuickconnect to connect to the server.

 The SFTP (for SSH File Transfer Protocol) is an FTP connection on port 22 and therefore provides a secure connection.
 Be careful, this type of connection is only valid from the Professional hosting package and upwards.
 It allows you to change file permissions that you cannot run while logged in FTP on port 21 for example.

 In the green box at the top this time to connect to the remote server, you will be asked:

 After clicking the Quickconnect button, a dialog box opens (see above) to certify the connection to the host which you are signing on to.
 As you are connected to an OVHcloud host, you can tick "Always trust this host, add this key to the cache" so that it does not ask you this in the future.